 The girl took a step forward and the crowd of students grew silent, waiting for what she was going to do.
 "Well you better be," she said, slight irritation coloring her tone.
 She took another step forward and the poor guy stumbled back clumsily and some students laughed.
 "Next time, watch your way."

-Others began to comment and eventually, people were laughing as the embarrassed teen struggled to get out coherent apologies.
+Others began to comment and eventually, people were laughing as the embarrassed teen struggled to let out coherent apologies.
 The guy was sweating hard and he ducked his head and repeated his apologies.
 "S-so-sorry.
 I'll w-watch m-m-my way ne-next time."
 He was blushing profusely and looked as if he wanted to disappear.

 With a raised brow, she gave him one stern look and nodded.
 "Good."
-And as if nothing had happened, she brushed passed the guy and continued on towards her destination, completely ignoring the laughter and gossips that started erupting from the student body she had left behind.
+And as if nothing had happened, she brushed past the guy and continued on towards her destination, completely ignoring the laughter and gossips that started erupting from the student body she had left behind.

 This was her domain and she had no intention of letting some unknown student ruin her day.
 Turning sharply to her left, she entered a classroom and was immediately greeted by the few students that were early for their first period.